-If you’re anything like us, you’ve already been scouting out Halloween decorations for both inside and outside your home since August.
+If you’re anything like us, you’ve already been scouting out Halloween decor sales since August.
 As Halloween stores crop up in every strip mall, you’ll start to see tons of outrageous Halloween yard decorations.
 However, just because you see them doesn’t mean you have to buy them (unless, of course, that’s your jam).
-By doing your homework, you can keep it classy and outfit your yard with stunning decor that is both classic and fun.
+By doing your homework, you can keep it classy and outfit your yard with stunning decor that is both classic and festive.

 The truth is, less is more when it comes to decorating, even for this stereotypically kitschy holiday.
-With a few tips and tricks, you can incorporate spooky and scary decor in your yard without making it look overdone.
+With a few tips and tricks, you can incorporate spooky and scary decor in your yard without making it look tacky.

 Lights are a perfect way to infuse the spirit of the holiday into your decor without getting too out of hand.
-Pumpkins are a must for any Halloween celebration, and we adore these luminaries from Grandin Road.
+Pumpkins are a must for any Halloween party or celebration, and we adore these luminaries from Grandin Road.
 They come in two sizes and two colors, short or tall and white or orange, respectively.
 They look adorable on their own, but they can also light up, bringing an elegant, seasonal flair to your driveway or front porch.
 We also love this light-up Halloween wreath.
 Not only is it gorgeous, but it also keeps your home’s facade nicely lit for trick-or-treaters.